-- It is not as easy pliable as plastic
+- It is not as easily pliable as plastic.

-Sure, if you buy the beeswax wraps, they cost a bit more than their opponent the cling wrap, but you know there nothing is going to landfill.
+Sure, if you buy the beeswax wraps, they cost a bit more than their opponent the cling wrap, but you know nothing will go to landfill.
 Nothing killing animals if it escapes the waste system, and that to me is worth the extra couple of bucks.